Journal of American-East Asian Relations

 The Journal of American–East Asian Relations (JAEAR), according to its website, is a "peer-reviewed quarterly journal of interdisciplinary historical, cross-cultural, and social science scholarship from all parts of the world", which began publication in 1992.
 The scope includes cultural, diplomatic, economic, security relations as well as Asian-American history.
-Geographical coverage includes the Canada and the United States and East Asia, typically with regards to China, Japan, Korea, and Taiwan along with the academic scope also encompassing the Greater Asia-Pacific region, Australasia, Southeast Asia, and the Russian Far East.
+Geographical coverage includes the Canada and the United States and East Asia, typically with regard to China, Japan, Korea, and Taiwan along with the academic scope also encompassing the Greater Asia-Pacific region, Australasia, Southeast Asia, and the Russian Far East.

 JAEAR is indexed and abstracted in more than thirty services. and is listed as a "fast track" journal by the Bibliography of Asian Studies.

 Origins and history

 Although JAEAR published its first issue in 1992, its roots date from the late 1960s, when many Americans were concerned about their country's engagement in Vietnam.
 Critical scholars of Asia, such as those in the Committee of Concerned Asian Scholars, charged that their profession had failed its intellectual duties and that Asian studies scholars had slighted their political responsibilities.
 In partial response, the American Historical Association set up a Committee on American-East Asian Relations.
 The chair was Ernest R. May, a Harvard diplomatic historian.
 Other members were John Fairbank, a sinologist, also at Harvard, whose goal as early as the 1930s had been to educate the American public about the "Far Eastern Crisis," and Dorothy Borg, an Independent Scholar who had worked for the Institute of Pacific Relations in the 1940s.
 Younger members of the Committee included Akira Iriye and James C. Thomson, Jr., both students of Fairbank and May, and Warren I. Cohen, then at Michigan State University.
 The committee by 1990 had become inactive but had supported a number of scholars, conferences, and publications in the field.

 Anthony Cheung, who had been Iriye's graduate student at University of Chicago but dropped out to work at University of Chicago Press, then founded an independent publishing house in Chicago, Imprint Publications.
 Cheung convinced Iriye, Cohen, and May that the field could support a journal to carry on the work of the committee.
 JAEAR also received early moral and financial support from Frank Gibney, who established the Pacific Basin Institute in Claremont, California.
 The first issue appeared in spring 1992.

 In 2012, Brill Publishers, headquartered in Leiden, Netherlands bought JAEAR from Imprint Publications.
 JAEAR is now published both in hard copy and online, and more than thirty services index or abstract the journal.